KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 The DSI/HDMI is fairly simple, it basically just lets you hook up a monitor to your SoM so that you can interface graphically with your board.
 They're not actually necessary, but they're really useful if you don't want to just communicate to your board via other connectors.

 The extra USB's on the board are for really anything that is supported.
 Whether that's keyboards, mice, external storages, you pretty much know the geist, anything that you would plug into your own laptop that's supported.
 You really have to take into account the protocols your SoC/MCU supports just to make sure that you could add things like extra external storage.
 Typically, you usually have one USB per node and each node can kind of act as it's own device, very neat stuff!
+Sometimes you'll also have like a USB-C port on your board too which provides enough power to not run the entire motherboard, but to just program it.

 Next up is the SATA and M.2 ports.
 You might've heard of these if you've ever built a computer before, they let you interface with things like HDD's, SSD's, wifi sometimes using a specific connector cable.
 They're easy ways of opening up more features to the user.

 The breakout GPIO's are basically extra I/O headers that are on the board if you want to add whatever hardware your heart desires.
 Sensors, LED's, UART, PWM, whatever you want, you can think of them like the GPIO's on the Rasp Pi 5, they're just general I/O pins that allow flexibility and customization of your motherboard.

+Then we have the power, it's pretty straightforward, it's just usually a single DC input that's distributed to all the modules, sometimes stepped down or buck converted.

+Sometimes you'll find a SIM slot on a motherboard.
+It gives your board cellular network connectivity that's useful when you don't have wired internet.
+It's just like the SIM slot on your phone and will typically be connected to a mini PCIe modem card.

+Boards will also usually have an SD Card slot that will act as additional storage so you could like run different operating systems if you want and to quickly change stuff up.
+You'll find that's it's often times on the bottom, this is because it takes up lots of space but isn't actually required for the board to function, so you can kind of just solder it on the board if you really want it, it's not necessary though.

+And then of course you'll have the SoM's/nodes on your board.
+These are usually connected via backplane or mezzanine connectors like PCIe, and you can like stack them on the board to get more or less power/features.
+This is the core concept of our board.